PabloMosUU/UssPython/Projects/Project 04 Pathfinder.md

 2. A click on the “find best path” button leads the program to compute and display the best path for the current grid.
 It also updates the score displayed in the text label below the grid.
 3. A click on the “create new random field” button fills the grid with new, randomly generated numbers between 0 and 9.
 It also resets the score displayed in the text label below the grid, and it removes the previously displayed best path, if any.
 4. A click on “exit program” closes the program.
-5. INFOMCTH/Master students only: you must provide validation tests.
+5. INFOMCTH students only: you must provide validation tests.
 See section below.

 Feel free to be creative and add additional features.
 For example, allow the users to click on cells in the grid to change their color, that way marking them as part of the path that the users think is the best.